-The Rigorous Path to Becoming a Doctor
+The Rigorous Path to Preparing to Become a Doctor

 Academic Preparation and Experience